NeiloErnesto89/interactive-project2/README.md

 Like my first milestone project, the aim of the UX on this site is to make it as simple, legible and efficient for the user as possible.
 Data visualisation is a great way to make a chunk of numerical data more interesting, so I wanted the UX to be straightforward.
 I also wanted the data to be presented in an enjoyable manner, despite, what is in actual fact, a bit of a morbid subject.

 My user type ideally will be curious and will follow the simple narrative of the site.
-As per requirements, it's a 1 page site and the data/graphs are presented in a loosely descending order.
-I placed that which I felt to be the more pertinent graphs towards to the top of the page, with accompanying information.
+As per requirements, it's a 1 page site.
+The data/graphs are presented in a loosely descending order.
+I placed that which I felt to be the most pertinent graphs towards to the top of the page, with accompanying information.
 The aim being that the Users interest will be piqued by the facts presented and, along with the simple ux, will encourage the User to continue scrolling to learn more.

 ### User Story

-*The following are some of the potential users/user stories:*
+*The following are some of the potential users' stories:*

-1. *"I'm interested in environmental issues and I would like to learn more".*
+1. *"I'm interested in environmental issues and I would like to learn more."*

-2. *"I would like to learn more about pollution, are people dying from it already and what are the other impacts on societies from pollution".*
+2. *"I would like to learn more about pollution; are people dying from it already and what are its other impacts on societies?"*

-3. *"I'm not at concerned with the environment but I'm a fan of geography and random data".*
+3. *"I'm not at all concerned with the environment but I'm a fan of geography and random data."*

-4. *"I'm from a European country and I want to know how my nation does in terms of GDP, waste (plastic) and Co2 emissions as well as mortality rates from air pollution".*
+4. *"I'm from a European country and I want to know how my nation does in terms of GDP, waste (plastic) generation and Co2 emissions as well as mortality rates from air pollution."*

 ### *Wireframes*